dasch-swiss/dsp-das/docs/user-guide/data/work-on-data.md

 ![Select a region.](../../assets/images/region_draw.png)*Select a region on the image with the drawing tool.*

-Enter the information about the region, an informative label and a description as a comment.
+Enter the information about the region and an informative label.
+You may also add a description as a comment (optional).
 You can change the color.

 ![Fill in the form.](../../assets/images/region_fillin_form.png)*Fill in the form about the selected region.*